jayvdb/metrics/source/plugins/languages/README.md

 > 🌐 Web instances must enable this feature in `settings.json`

-## 🥽 Controling which languages are displayed
+## 🥽 Controlling which languages are displayed

 Several options lets you customize which languages should be displayed.
 It is possible to ignore completely languages or those lower than a given threshold, skip repositories, and filter by language categories.